shane-mason/FieldStation42/README.md

 ### Changing the station
 To change the channel, just open the file specified by `channel_socket` in `confs/fieldStation42_conf.py` in any text editor and save any text there, the field_player monitors this file and will change to the next station configured in `main_config` in `confs/fieldStation42_conf.py`

+## Using hotstart.sh
+This file is for use on a running system that has been configured and testing, because it swallows output so you'll never know what's going wrong.
+This file is intended to be used to start the player running on system boot up.

 ## Raspberry Pico Setup